smujiang/WSITools/README.md

 For now,
 * We can only save the extracted patches into PNG/JPG files.
 We are working on saving them into tfRecords.
 * We are working on adding annotation labels into patch extraction.

+Beside, several useful functions are available.
+1. Detect tissue in a WSI
+2. Export and parsing annotation from [QuPath](https://qupath.github.io/) and [Aperio Image Scope](https://www.leicabiosystems.com/digital-pathology/manage/aperio-imagescope/)
+3. WSI rigid registration
+4. Reconstruct the whole slide image from the processed image patches

 ## Architectures
 ![Architecture](docs/imgs/arch.png)